Kaneki-hash/XPath-Injection-Parser/README.md

    ```

 3. **Configure the Script:**
+   - You may need to modify the code to suit the purpose.
    - Update the `url` variable in the script with the target web application URL.
    - Adjust the `response_time_threshold` variable if needed based on your network and server performance.